SS Rex: History

 On 12 May 1938, in a demonstration of U.S. air power, three B-17 bombers of the U.S. Army Air Corps intercepted Rex 620 nmi at sea in a highly publicized event.

 World War II

 Following the outbreak of war, both Rex and Conte di Savoia continued regular Mediterranean cruises as if totally unaffected by events to the north.
 In the end, Italian liners proved to be among the final ships trading on a commercial basis.
 Their voyages ceased in the spring of 1940 and they were returned to Italian ports for safekeeping, with Rex laid up at Genoa, but after the city was bombed, the Italian Line decided to move it to Trieste.
-To prevent German forces from using the liner to blockade the harbor entrance, Rex was moved near Pula, where she lay for some time.
+To prevent German forces from using the liner to blockade the harbour entrance, Rex was moved near Pula, where she lay for some time.

 On 6 September 1944, Rex was spotted under tow south of Trieste, by a Royal Air Force (RAF) pilot, and showed a slight list.